ansys/pymechanical/doc/source/getting_started/wsl.rst

 By default, PyMechanical expects the Mechanical executable to be in ``/usr/ansys_inc``.
-Whether you install it there or not, you should use a symbolic link to link that directory to your Ansys installation directory (``/*/ansys_inc``).
+Whether you install it there or not, you should use a symbolic link to associate that directory with your Ansys installation directory (``/*/ansys_inc``).